Prosecutors: Man’s hatred was behind Minnesota mosque attack

 Ethen, the prosecutor, told jurors how FBI investigators tracked Hari back to Illinois.
 Ethen also described the fear that permeated the community that worships at the mosque, and said the attack led many to stop worshipping there.

 “The detonation of that bomb shattered the Dar Al-Farooq community,” Ethen said.
-“That bomb forever and irrevocably changed their right to freely their religion in America.”
+“That bomb forever and irrevocably changed their right to freely exercise their religion in America.”

 Hari, McWhorter and Morris were also charged in a failed November 2017 attack on an abortion clinic in Champaign, Illinois; and plea agreements for McWhorter and Morris say the men participated in an armed home invasion in Indiana and the armed robberies or attempted armed robberies of two Walmart stores in Illinois.

-Hari, a former sheriff’s deputy and self-described entrepreneur and watermelon farmer, gained attention on the “Dr. Phil” talk show after he fled to the South American nation of Belize in the early 2000s during a custody dispute.
+Hari, a former sheriff’s deputy and self-described entrepreneur and watermelon farmer, gained attention on the “Dr. Phil” talk show after he fled to the Central American nation of Belize in the early 2000s during a custody dispute.
 He was convicted of child abduction and sentenced to probation.

 Before his 2018 arrest in the mosque bombing, he used the screen name “Illinois Patriot” to post more than a dozen videos to YouTube, most of them anti-government monologues.
 In one video just days before his arrest, Hari said FBI and local law enforcement were terrorizing Clarence, and he asked “freedom-loving people everywhere to come and help us.”